ssanthosh777/EX.-NO-1-IMPLEMENTATION-OF-CAESAR-CIPHER/README.md

 ## Result:
-The implementation of the simple substitution technique named Caesar cipher using Python language was completed and executed successfully.
+The implementation of the simple substitution technique named Caesar cipher using C language was completed and executed successfully.